 - User Information including data on sessions, demographics, behavior (new vs. returning, pages per visit, etc.), and the device being used (mobile vs. desktop, etc.)

 - Traffic Acquisition including data on what sources are driving visitors to your site, referral websites, search queries, and landing pages

 - Traffic Behavior including data on page views, average time on pages, bounce rates, top visited pages, and website performance statistics

 - Heatmaps showing data on visitors’ interactions and click trends on specific pages of your site

 - Visitor Traffic Recordings showing visitor cursor tracking through an entire session

 - Form Analysis including data on the performance of your website forms such as time spent on each field and conversion rate

 If this is your first time digging into the numbers, this initial data will likely serve as a baseline from which you will measure your ongoing efforts.
-Now make some informed decisions based on your analytics and then make some improvements to your website.
-It’s important to check analytics regularly and keep up with progress to see which changes are effective and which areas could use further improvement.
-You may need to adjust your content hierarchy on a page or make updates to your copy, for example.
-With any change, some trial and error is expected.
+It’s important to check analytics regularly and keep up with the progress to see which changes are effective and which areas could use further improvement.
+And keep in mind with any change, some trial and error is expected.

-One thing that will be clear to a CVB is that website traffic will have its highs and lows, just like physical traffic.
+One thing that will be clear is that DMO website traffic will have its highs and lows, just like physical traffic.
 These cycles need to be treated in a similar manner to normal traffic.
 It’s important to recognize the patterns and try to understand what factors attribute to the peaks and low points of traffic and adjust the website marketing plan accordingly.

 Analytics are no more “automatic” than your car’s cruise control is an autopilot.